Home

 The view in June 2010 from slightly different angles

-(left) Façade; (right) XVIIIth century sacred image on the side wall of the church; a detail of its stucco decoration can be seen in the image used as background for this page
+(left) Façade; (right) XVIIIth century "madonnella" (sacred image) on the side wall of the church; a detail of its stucco decoration can be seen in the image used as background for this page

-S. Egidio was built in 1630 when Pope Urban VIII was the reigning pope and the etching by Vasi shows that the façade had his coat of arms; the adjoining nunnery belonged to the Discalced Carmelites and above the entrance there is an inscription saying that the church was dedicated to Our Lady of Mount Carmel; however because it replaced a previous church dedicated to St. Giles it maintained also the old dedication, which eventually prevailed to avoid confusion with S. Maria del Carmelo.
+S. Egidio was built in 1630 during the pontificate of Urban VIII and the etching by Vasi shows that the façade had the Pope's coat of arms; it belonged to the Discalced Carmelites and above the entrance there is an inscription saying that the church was dedicated to Our Lady of Mount Carmel; however because the nunnery was built on the site of a previous church dedicated to St. Giles (It.
+Egidio) it maintained also the old dedication, which eventually prevailed to avoid confusion with S. Maria del Carmelo.
+The church stands on the site of another previous church which belonged to the guild of the cobblers to whom Pope Urban assigned S. Bonosa, another small church of Trastevere.

-(left) Main altar with ecumenical symbols of the Community of S. Egidio - external link; (right) monument to Petronilla Paolini Massimo, a member of Accademia dell'Arcadia
+(left) Main altar with ecumenical symbols of the Community of S. Egidio; (right) monument to Petronilla Paolini Massimo di Rignano, a member of Accademia degli Arcadi; the monument, similar to many others, portrays the dead in a medallion

-The church and a section of the nunnery are currently utilized by the Community of S. Egidio, a lay association having among its aims service to poor people and working for peace; in this field this organization has achieved results where international agencies have failed.
+The church and a section of the nunnery are currently utilized by the Community of S. Egidio, a lay charitable association having working for peace among its aims; in this field this organization has achieved results where international agencies have failed.

-The medieval transept of S. Maria in Trastevere was modified in the late XVIth century and three windows were closed; the side entrance was still being used at Vasi's time, but it was closed in the XIXth century.
+The medieval transept of S. Maria in Trastevere was modified in the late XVIth century and three windows were walled up; the side entrance was still being used at Vasi's time, but it was closed in the XIXth century.

 (left/centre) Oratorio del SS.
 Sacramento; (right) Oratorio di Maria SS.
 Addolorata

 Religious brotherhoods often specialized in providing specific services: members of Arciconfraternita del SS.
-Sacramento took care of bringing the Eucharist to the very sick as a form of spiritual comfort; they initially had their meetings in Cappella di S. Maria della Clemenza in S. Maria in Trastevere, but for the Jubilee Year 1675 they built a small oratory in a nearby alley; the façade has a very theatrical stucco decoration showing putti raising curtains.
+Sacramento took care of bringing the Eucharist to the very sick as a form of spiritual comfort; they initially gathered at Cappella di S. Maria della Clemenza in S. Maria in Trastevere, but for the Jubilee Year 1675 they built a small oratory in a nearby alley; the façade has a very theatrical stucco decoration showing putti raising curtains.
 Today the building houses a restaurant.

 Members of Pia Unione di Maria SS.
 Addolorata e delle Anime Sante del Purgatorio prayed for the souls in Purgatory; they did so at Cimitero di S. Spirito, but in 1787 they moved their meetings to a small cemetery on the right side of S. Maria in Trastevere, where in 1819 an oratory was completed, in part modifying existing buildings.